Buddha's hand: Religious

 The fruit may be given as a religious offering in Buddhist temples.
-According to tradition, Buddha prefers the "fingers" of the fruit to be in a position where they resemble a closed rather than open hand, as closed hands symbolize to Buddha the act of prayer.
-In China, the Buddha's hand fruit is a symbol of happiness, longevity, and good fortune.
+According to tradition, Buddha prefers the "fingers" of the fruit to be in a position where they resemble a closed rather than open hand, as closed hands symbolize the act of prayer.
+In China, the Buddha's hand is used as a symbol of happiness, longevity, and good fortune.
 It is also a traditional temple offering and a New Year's gift.

+Whether a Buddha's hand is acceptable for liturgical use as an etrog on Sukkot was addressed in the 19th century by Rabbi Abdallah Somekh and his disciple, Rabbi Yosef Hayyim, both of Baghdad.
+The former was inclined to permit it, whereas the latter maintained that one may not use a variety of etrog in the absence of a positive tradition of its having been used.

 Ornamental

 The fingered citron is cultivated as an ornamental tree in gardens and containers on patios and terraces.
+In the United States, its unripe fruits have been sold under the trademark goblin fingers as a decorative Halloween novelty.

 Food and medicine

-Unlike other citrus fruits, most varieties of the Buddha's hand fruit contain no pulp or juice.
+Unlike other citrus fruits, most varieties of the Buddha's hand fruit contains no pulp or juice.
 Though esteemed chiefly for its "exquisite form and aroma", the Buddha's hand fruit can also be eaten (often as a zest or flavouring) in desserts, savory dishes, and alcoholic beverages (such as vodka or rice liquor) or candied as a sweet.
 The sliced, dried peel of immature fruits is also prescribed as a tonic in traditional medicine.